 2. Quantify Your Stories

 Even though we asked you to write a story, you will have to remember that your story should not read like a thesis.
 It should rather serve as the best source of information about you.
 And when it comes to information, numbers play a key role.
 Your story should be not only qualitative, but also quantitative.
-Which means, your story must contain measurable quantities instead of just stories, so the reader can understand the depth of it.
+And that means, your story must contain measurable quantities instead of just stories, so the reader can understand the depth of it.

 For example, if you have worked for a local NGO teaching math to primary kids, you could say: